DragAndPlugin/Visual-Event-Editor/README.md

 You can create and distribute your own custom nodes without modifying the core editor.
 Custom nodes are automatically detected and integrated into the editor.

-More documentation will be provided in future updates.
+More documentation will be provided in future updates as the framework is stil a work in progress.

 ---